SMTG-Bham/doped/docs/Dev_ToDo.md

 - Show example of extremum position for a defect/carrier concentration occurring at a non-limiting chemical potential (e.g. CdTe from SK thesis, V_S in Sb2S3 just about (https://pubs.acs.org/doi/10.1021/acsenergylett.4c02722)), as this is the main case where the `optimise` function is particularly powerful.
 - Update all tutorial notebooks, to use latest codebase and be directly runnable in Colab
 - Add example to chemical potentials / thermodynamics analysis tutorials of varying chemical potentials as a function of temperature/pressure (i.e. gas phases), using the `Spinney` functions detailed here (https://spinney.readthedocs.io/en/latest/tutorial/chemipots.html#including-temperature-and-pressure-effects-through-the-gas-phase-chemical-potentials) or possibly `DefAP` functions otherwise.
 Xinwei Sb2S3 stuff possibly a decent example for this, see our notebooks.
+- Show example of generating `NKRED` folders for competing phases, and mention in docstrings.
 - For v4.1; search for deprecation warnings and remove.
 - Update `pymatgen-analysis-defects` to refactor to `pymatgen-core`-only.
 Also needs minor refactors in `shakenbreak` and `pydefect`/`vise`.